lsst-sqre/squash-bokeh/README.md

 #### Run an interactive shell inside a container

-Use tab completion or `kubectl get pods` command to find the pod's name and then `kubectl exec` command to run an interactive shell inside the `nginx` or `bokeh` containers:
+Use tab completion or `kubectl get pods` command to find the pod's name and then use the `kubectl exec` command to run an interactive shell inside the `nginx` or `bokeh` containers:

 ```
 kubectl exec <TAB>  --stdin --tty -c bokeh /bin/sh
 ```

 ### Rolling out updates

+Check the update history with:

 ```
 kubectl rollout history deployment squash-bokeh
 ```

-Modify the `squash-bokeh` image and apply the new configuration using:
+Modify the `squash-bokeh` image and then apply the new configuration for the kubernetes deployment:

 ```
 export TAG=<new tag>